-A. Simply use a damp cloth that has been soaked in water to clean the window tinting, alternatively you can use Vinegar and water, dish washing liquid and water or Methylated spirits and water and a soft cloth or window squeegee.
+Simply use a damp cloth that has been soaked in water to clean the window tinting, alternatively you can use vinegar and water, dish washing liquid and water or methylated spirits and water and a soft cloth or window squeegee.
 Do not use any cleaning detergents, window cleaning chemicals, or other products to clean the windows as this may damage the film.

-A. The cost of the darker window tint and the lighter window tint is the same.
-Its up to you as to how light or dark you would like your window tinting, please ask our professional salesman for advice.
+The cost of the darker window tint and the lighter window tint is the same.
+It is up to you as to how light or dark you would like your window tinting, please ask our professional salesman for advice.

 - 49% of heat in a home can be lost through windows